 “Open standards for information technology” seem to be a new term that everyone is talking about recently.
 But, as a matter of fact, standards have been here for a long time.
 The socket and the plug that you use for charging your electronic devices, USB cables that fit perfectly into the given slots, or the WiFi signals that your devices connect to - all of these adhere to open standards.

-As opposed to this, there are proprietary standard.
+As opposed to this, there are proprietary standards.
 As the name suggests, proprietary standards are the ones that are “closed” - those which are compatible only with a few specific configurations.
-Addition of features within the system itself is a cakewalk.
-But, when it comes to integration of technologies belonging to a different system, it is either a tedious task or not possible at all.
+The addition of features within the system itself is a cakewalk.
+But, when it comes to the integration of technologies belonging to a different system, it is either a tedious task or not possible at all.

-Concept-wise, open source and open standards groups are alike in more ways than they are different.
-The goals of both the groups is to create an immense amount of shared value which can be used by anyone freely.
+Concept-wise, open-source and open standards groups are alike in more ways than they are different.
+The goal of both groups is to create an immense amount of shared value that can be used by anyone freely.
 Both open source and open standards advocates have similar ideas about governing an open project, but their approaches to it are different.

 Now, let’s look at some business benefits of adopting open standards.

 In the present scenario, for enterprise applications to offer a complete service, it needs to have several third-party integrations.
 Let’s consider a taxi booking application that people access from their smartphones.
 The app needs to track the phone’s GPS to detect its location and then give this information to the driver so that it can reach the user at the exact location.
 This functionality of navigation is added to the application by integrating a mapping service - say, Google maps.
 For successful integration of separate applications, the software and the data must be made to work together without any miscommunication.
 This is possible only with open standards which enable different software systems to share data easily with speed and reliability.